-35. What steps will the Trust take to ensure that CPS does not just become a school for the children of affluent parents who can afford to live in those areas?
+33. What steps will the Trust take to ensure that CPS does not just become a school for the children of affluent parents who can afford to live in those areas?
 How will CPS retain the city wide feel of the school?

-By prioritising a percentage of places for children who live closest to the nodal point we aim to preserve an education offer for the local community.
+By prioritising a percentage of places for children who live closest to Hotwells Primary School we aim to preserve an education offer for the local community.
 Remaining places will continue to be allocated by random allocation to children whose home address is in postcode areas BS1 to BS16.
 The hope is that this will help to retain a city wide feel to the school.
-We understand that people are concerned about this and that it may be preferable to reduce the percentage of places based on distance to places offered by random allocation to the wider area.
-It is worth noting that the demographic data for both schools is similar - see question 52 below for more information.
+It is worth noting that the demographic data for both schools is similar - see further information below.